ultraleap/Element/Language/ElementReferenceManual.md

 Types are Constraints used to limit what values a function can accept and return.
 Types are declared using `:` after a parameter's identifier or, for return types, after the function parameter list.

-Type annotations are optional - when no type is given, `any` is implied.
+Type annotations are optional - when no type is given, `Any` is implied.
 ```
-# to calls the given Unary function to turn a num into any other type
+# to calls the given Unary function to turn a Num into any other type
-to(a:num, constructor:Unary) = constructor(a);
+to(a:Num, constructor:Unary) = constructor(a);
 ```

 ### Higher Order Types